 Photography might seem like a solo hobby, but there are plenty of opportunities to meet people.
-From joining photography groups on Meetup to finding models to work with on ModelMayhem, you don’t have to do everything on your own.
-These days, most photographers have accounts on Instagram, so if you’re looking to collaborate with other people, that’s a good place to start.
-Just be respectful and aware that many models will expect to be paid for their time.
+From joining photography groups on Meetup to finding models to work with on ModelMayhem, you don’t have to do everything yourself.
+These days, most photographers have accounts on Instagram, so if you’re looking to collaborate with other people, that’s an excellent place to start.
+Just be respectful and aware that many models will expect payment for their time.

 7. You can do it anywhere

 Taking a guitar on an airplane with you is a hassle.
 Painting can make a mess.
-But cameras are portable, and you don’t need any special talents or physical abilities.
-You can take photos from the passenger seat of a car or from the comfort of your own studio.
-You can even get a drone and take awesome aerial shots without much effort.
+But cameras are portable, and you don’t need any unique talents or physical abilities.
+You can take photos from the passenger seat of a car or the comfort of your own studio.
+You can even get a drone and take incredible aerial shots without much effort.

 8. It’s instant gratification